mr-saeidkhafan/myconfigs/README.md

 	- custom patched dmenu

 ## vpn folder
-	- redirect tor browser socks5 port to fake resocks port
+	- redirect tor browser socks5 port to fake redsocks port
 	- iptables redirects fake redsocks port to all network ports (80, 443, ...)

 	config.sh which has configs of iptables to handle redsocks ports.